DanBurbach/Word_Definer_Test/README.md

 <h2>Installing</h2>
 git clone https://github.com/DanBurbach/Word_Definer_Test
+You will need a web browser.
+You can go to ******* to use the app.
+You need a terminal with Ruby installed
+Clone or download the repository, then type 'ruby app.rb' in your terminal.
+Then open your internet browser and type localhost:4567.
+You should now see the homepage.

 <h1>Word Definer</h1>
 This is an interactive webpage that allows the user to enter in a word, click on the word and have it show a definition as entered by the user.